pterodactyl-installer/pterodactyl-installer/README.md

 ## Features

 - Automatic installation of the Pterodactyl Panel (dependencies, database, cronjob, nginx).
 - Automatic installation of the Pterodactyl Wings (Docker, systemd).
 - Panel: (optional) automatic configuration of Let's Encrypt.
--   Panel: (optional) automatic configuration of Firwall.
+- Panel: (optional) automatic configuration of Firewall.

 ## Help and support